- Individuals served in FY19: 1,340

 Raising funds for post-disaster reconstruction

-In Hong Kong, Habitat acts as a fundraising hub for the Asia-Pacific region and beyond.
-Grants from the Hong Kong Special Administrative Region Disaster Relief Fund have so far allowed Habitat Hong Kong to respond to multiple natural disasters in the region.
-The government fund provided for the distribution of kits for emergency shelter, household needs, and water, sanitation and hygiene following flooding in India (2018) and Vietnam and Nepal (2017), cyclones in Fiji and Bangladesh (2016), earthquakes in Nepal (2015), Typhoon Haiyan in the Philippines (2014) and the earthquake in mainland China’s Sichuan province (2013).
+Habitat Hong Kong serves as a fundraising hub for the Asia-Pacific region and beyond.
+Grants from the Hong Kong Special Administrative Region Disaster Relief Fund have enabled Habitat to respond to multiple natural disasters.
+These included the distribution of kits for emergency shelter, household needs, and water, sanitation and hygiene following flooding in Vietnam (2016), Nepal (2017) and India (2017, 2018, 2019); cyclones in India (2019), and Fiji and Bangladesh (2016); earthquakes in Nepal (2015) and mainland China’s Sichuan province (2013); and Typhoon Haiyan in the Philippines (2014).

 Engaging with volunteers